 – What is the Buyers Inspection Notice and Sellers Response Form (BINSR)? –

-If you are purchasing or selling a Scottsdale home, part of the process will include a form called the Buyers Inspection Notice and Sellers Response form.
+If you are purchasing or selling a home in Scottsdale or Arizona, part of the process will include a form called the Buyers Inspection Notice and Sellers Response form.
 Many times you will see it abbreviated as BINSR, or hear it most commonly pronounced as the “bin-sur.”

 The Due Diligence Period

 Once the terms of the contract have been finalized by both parties, the contract is now in effect and the due diligence (or inspection) period begins.
-In our standard Arizona contracts, the default time for the due diligence period is 10 calendar days.
+In our standard Arizona contracts, the default time for the due diligence period is 10 calendar days which starts on the first day after the contract approved by both parties.
 (However, this time frame is negotiable and can even be waived altogether if desired.)

 The due diligence period is when the buyer has the opportunity to investigate and inspect items related to the home and community as well as anything else related to the home purchase that the buyer deems important or relevant.
-Some very common inspections are a home inspection, a pool inspection, termite inspection and so on.
+Some very common inspections are a home inspection, a pool inspection, termite inspection, HVAC inspections and so on.

 How Does the BINSR Process Work?